 - The REEF website maintains a bibliography of scientific papers that use REEF data.

-- A tutorial describing the REEF collection process is available.
+- Project S.E.A.-Link has pages describing the REEF collection process.

 - To cite REEF's Database, use the following format: Reef Environmental Education Foundation.
 World Wide Web electronic publication. www.reef.org, date of download (day month year).